 When an error occurs, display the details of the error by following one of the procedures below.
 Then, eliminate the cause of the error by referring to the examples shown in this chapter.

-- On the [View info] screen, press the < (2) > button. - Select [Error details] on the [Wi-Fi on] screen.
+- Select [Error details] on the [Wi-Fi on] screen.

 Click the following error numbers to jump to the corresponding section.